Federal Agency for Child and Youth Protection in the Media: Legal basis

-The Protection of Young Persons Act, which came into effect in April 2003, is one such provision.
-It superseded the Gesetz über die Verbreitung jugendgefährdender Schriften (Law on the Distribution of Works Harmful to Young Persons) as the legal basis for the restriction of freedom of expression when applied to physical media (printed works, videos, CD-ROMs, etc.).
+One such provision, the Jugendschutzgesetz (Protection of Young Persons Act), which came into effect in April 2003, replaced the Gesetz über die Verbreitung jugendgefährdender Schriften (Law on the Distribution of Works Harmful to Young Persons) as the legal basis for the restriction of freedom of expression when applied to physical media (such as printed works, videos, and CD-ROMs).

-The Jugendmedienschutz-Staatsvertrag (State Treaty on Media Protection of Young Persons) between the different Länder came into effect on the same day as the Jugendschutzgesetz and regulates the distribution of broadcasts and virtual media.
-It also provides a legal basis for the actions of the BPjM.
+The Jugendmedienschutz-Staatsvertrag (State Treaty on Media Protection of Young Persons) between the different Länder (states) came into effect on the same day as the Jugendschutzgesetz and regulates the distribution of broadcasts and virtual media.
+It also provides a legal basis for the actions of the BzKJ.

 History

-The original Bundesprüfstelle für jugendgefährdende Schriften (BPjS, Federal Department for Works Harmful to Young Persons) was established on 18 May 1954, after the Gesetz über die Verbreitung jugendgefährdender Schriften was adopted on 9 June 1953.
-The presiding officers of the BPjS have been:
+The original Bundesprüfstelle für jugendgefährdende Schriften (Federal Review Board for Works Harmful to Young Persons) was established on 18 May 1954, after the adoption of the Gesetz über die Verbreitung jugendgefährdender Schriften (Law on the Distribution of Works Harmful to Young Persons) on 9 June 1953.
+This law was the result of a bill originally proposed by the CDU/CSU in 1949 and presented as a draft to the Bundestag in 1952.
+The draft went through a contentious process of revision and was resisted by the SPD.